MBilalQureshi/hangman/README.md

 ## Credits
 ### Extra Help
-- Basic concepts of using google APIs, managing credentails, deployment in Heroku is taken and understood from Code Institute's [Love Sandwiches](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode) project.
+- Basic concepts of using google APIs, managing credentials, deployment in Heroku is taken and understood from Code Institute's [Love Sandwiches](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode) project.
-- The concept of validating if character is alphabet is inderstood from [this](https://docs.python.org/2/library/stdtypes.html#str.isalpha) link.
+- The concept of validating if character is alphabet is understood from [this](https://docs.python.org/2/library/stdtypes.html#str.isalpha) link.
 - The concept of using randrange is understood from [this](https://bobbyhadz.com/blog/python-remove-random-element-from-list) link.
 - The code for replacing a character is taken from [this](https://pythonexamples.org/python-string-replace-character-at-specific-position/) link.
 - The hangman ASCII art is taken from [this github](https://gist.github.com/chrishorton/8510732aa9a80a03c829b09f12e20d9c) link.